 It should show that you have the skills and expertise required to carry out job responsibilities 100% and that you’re willing and eager to perform.

 Remember this message when writing your accomplishment-based resume and cover letter, which should include core competencies and industry-specific keywords.
 Keep it in mind and let your commitment shine through when writing your cover letter as well.

 The perfect place to highlight your skills and years of work experience is in a profile paragraph directly below your contact information and job title.

-Since a cover letter gives a person a better opportunity to let his or her personality shine through, this is the chance highlight your ability and commitment to doing the job right.
+Since a cover letter provides a better opportunity to let your personality shine through, this is the chance to highlight your ability and commitment to doing the job right.
 As with the resume profile paragraph mentioned above, showcase all of your related skill sets, education, years of experience, and past responsibilities listed in the job advertisement or description.

 Make sure you possess the specific qualities before putting them on paper.
 Even if you don’t have absolutely everything they’re looking for, you can highlight what you do have instead.
 Always make sure that what you put in your documents is the truth.
 If a potential employer asks you about qualifications or past jobs, be able to back up what you’ve written.

 - Raised minority enrollment rates by 30% during the 2007 fiscal year.